-Pursuant to the omnibus agreement and a subsequent agreement, Teekay Corporation is obligated to offer to sell to us the Petrojarl Foinaven FPSO unit, an existing unit owned by Teekay Corporation's subsidiary, Teekay Petrojarl AS (or Teekay Petrojarl), and operating under a long-term contract in the North Sea, prior to July 9, 2013.
-The purchase price for the Petrojarl Foinaven FPSO unit will be its fair market value plus any additional tax or other costs to Teekay Corporation that would be required to transfer the FPSO unit to us, as agreed to by the conflicts committee of the board of directors of our general partner.
+Pursuant to the omnibus agreement and subsequent agreements, Teekay Corporation is obligated to offer to sell to us the Petrojarl Foinaven FPSO unit and the Petrojarl Banff FPSO unit, each of which is an existing unit owned by Teekay Corporation and operating under a long-term contract in the North Sea.
+The sale of the Petrojarl Foinaven is subject to approvals required from the charterer.
+The purchase price for each of the Petrojarl Foinaven and the Petrojarl Banff would be based on fair market value.